 Chia pudding is a great option for babies and toddlers!
-This recipe is super quick to make and full of supportive nutrients from the chia seeds.
+This recipe is super quick and easy to make, and is full of supportive nutrients from the chia seeds.

 Toddler Tip!